RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

 1. How does training with one interpolation differ from training directly with another?
 2. Does converting a pretrained model $$v_t$$ to $$v'_t$$ degrade performance?

-It turns out that using different affine interpolation schemes during training is equivalent to applying **different time-weighting** in the loss function, as well as an affine transform on the parametric model.
-Unless $$\omega_t$$ and $$\tau_t$$ are highly singular, the conversion does not necessarily degrade performance.

 It turns out that choosing a different affine interpolation during training is equivalent to changing the **time-weighting** in the loss function and applying an affine transform to the model parameterization.
-As long as the transformations $$\omega_t$$ and $$\tau_t$$ are not singular, converting a model from one affine interpolation to another does not inherently reduce performance.
+As long as the transformations $$\omega_t$$ and $$\tau_t$$ are not highly singular, converting a model from one affine interpolation to another does not inherently reduce performance.

 Specifically, consider a model $$v_t(x; \theta)$$ trained to approximate the RF velocity $$v_t$$ of interpolation $$X_t = \alpha_t X_1 + \beta_t X_0$$: